 Any impairment of capital stock shall be treated as impairing all shares of common stock and participations certificates pro rata.

-All classes of stock are transferable to other customers who are eligible to hold such classes of stock.
-Transfers of stock are only allowed when we meet minimum regulatory capital requirements.
+All classes of stock are transferable to other customers who are eligible to hold such class of stock.
+Transfers of stock are only allowed if we meet the regulatory minimum capital requirements.

 Patronage Distributions